 - All students admitted to the school after the start of the academic year are screened on entry, to identify any areas of need and to provide information to staff about the student’s learning.
 This is passed on to the SENCO.
-You will be able to meet the SENCO or Senior SEN Teaching Assistant on the admission day.
+You will be able to meet the SENCO or Head of Progress on the admission day.

 - A student ‘buddy’ is chosen to support the new student for the first few days of being at Levenshulme High School.
 The buddy takes the new student to lessons, introduces them to other students, answers questions and informs pastoral staff how well the new student is settling in to school

 - Contact is always made with the previous school to ensure the transfer of information and the child’s school file.

 WHAT HAPPENS IF MY DAUGHTER JOINS ANOTHER SCHOOL?

 Contact is always made with the new school to ensure the transfer of information and the child’s school file.

 HOW ARE THE SCHOOL’S RESOURCES ALLOCATED AND MATCHED TO CHILDREN’S NEEDS?